xiaofen9/xiaofen9.github.io/_pages/about.md

   - /about.html
 ---

-* I am a Ph.D. student in the School of Computer Science at Georgia Tech, advised by [Prof. Wenke Lee](http://wenke.gtisc.gatech.edu).
+* I am a Ph.D.
+Candiate in the School of Computer Science at Georgia Tech, advised by [Prof. Wenke Lee](http://wenke.gtisc.gatech.edu).

 * Security vulnerabilities are dangerous, and some would create a headline...
 My research goal is to develop automatic tools to detect and exploit previously unknown vulnerabilities, so that people can be aware of both the existence and the security consequence of vulnerabilities in their systems, way earlier than adversaries.